Me-Iung Ting: Notes

 (1) As a consequence of the Boxer Rebellion of 1900, China had to pay reparations to eight countries.
 In 1908, the U.S. used its share for scholarships for Chinese students and for the construction of Tsinghua University in Beijing.
 The Tsinghua Special Scholarship was also a recipient.

 (2) Levi L. Barbour of Detroit, an alumnus and former regent of the University of Michigan, founded the Barbour Scholarship in 1917.
 While traveling in Asia, he recognized the need there for liberal and scientific education for women, particularly in medicine.
 He was inspired by the careers of three women physicians who were University alumnae, Drs.
-Ida Kahn and Mary Stone of China and Tomo Inouyi of Japan.
+Ida Kahn and Mary Stone of China and Tomo Inouye of Japan.
 His purposes were ultimately achieved, as evidenced by the remarkable careers of subsequent Barbour scholars, including Dr. Ting.